Weekend Flash

 There has been some concern that HGH use in AIDS patients might stimulate the HIV virus to replicate.
 However, recent evidence suggests that individuals who add growth hormone to their anti-viral therapy are likely to experience a small drop in viral load.

 Other concerns include increased insulin resistance and glucose intolerance.
-A clinical study at the University of California at San Francisco was done by Dr. Joan C. Lo et al. The study investigated the effects of low dose growth hormone in HIV-infected men.
+A clinical study at the University of California at San Francisco was done by Dr. Joan C. Lo et al. The study investigated the effects of low dose growth hormone in HIV infected men.
 They found that 1 mg per day increased lean body mass and decreased fat without significant changes in glucose tolerance or insulin sensitivity.2

 Of course any HIV+ person considering HGH therapy should consult their private healthcare provider.